 When he had gone up the three steps of the porch he let Nekhludoff pass before him into the ante-room, in which a small lamp was burning, and which was filled with smoky fumes.
-By the stove a soldier in a coarse shirt with a necktie and black trousers, and with one top-boot on, stood blowing the charcoal in a somovar, using the other boot as bellows.
-[The long boots worn in Russia have concertina-like sides, and when held to the chimney of the somovar can be used instead of bellows to make the charcoal inside burn up.]
-When he saw Nekhludoff, the soldier left the somovar and helped him off with his waterproof; then went into the inner room.
+By the stove a soldier in a coarse shirt with a necktie and black trousers, and with one top-boot on, stood blowing the charcoal in a somovar, using the other boot as bellows.30 When he saw Nekhludoff, the soldier left the somovar and helped him off with his waterproof; then went into the inner room.

 "He has come, your honour."